More Medications Facts

 Sertraline (Zoloft)

-• Common brand names: Zoloft, Lustral, Sertranex, Apo-Sertral, Asentra, Gladem, Serlift, Stimuloton, Xydep, Serlain, Concorz
+• Brand names: Zoloft, Lustral, Sertranex, Apo-Sertral, Asentra, Gladem, Serlift, Stimuloton, Xydep, Serlain, Concorz

 • FDA Approved: 1991